learnk8s/learnk8s.io/_pages/newsletter/README.md

 excerpt: "Some text describing this newsletter issue.
 The except is shown in the newsletetr archive page."

 open_graph:
     description: "An optional description for the open graph.
-The main description will be sued if none is entered here."
+The main description will be used if none is entered here."

 ```